-Jeff Sessions Is Really Going to Hate the World Health Organizations’s First-Ever Marijuana Review
+Jeff Sessions is really going to hate the World Health Organization's first-ever marijuana review

 Findings on pure CBD (Cannabidiol)

-- CBD is not known to be addictive and there is no evidence of public health-related problems associated with the use of pure CBD, according to the report.
+- CBD is not known to be addictive, and there is no evidence of public-health-related problems associated with the use of pure CBD, according to the report.

 - CBD has been shown to, in some cases, treat epilepsy.
-In the US, one CBD product (Epidiolex®) is under current review for approval.
+In the US, one CBD product—Epidiolex—is under current review for approval.
 People also use CBD products—oils, supplements, gums, and extracts—to self-treat many minor ailments, the report said.

 Findings on pure THC (Delta-9-Tetrahydrocannabinol)

 - It’s nearly impossible to overdose on THC.
-A 150-pound human, for example, would need to consume approximately four grams of THC to overdose—roughly the equivalent of smoking more than 260 joints at once.
-(According to the DEA, no one has ever overdosed on pot.)
+A 150-pound human, for example, would need to consume approximately 4 grams of THC to overdose—roughly the equivalent of smoking more than 260 joints at once.
+(According to the Drug Enforcement Administration, no one has ever overdosed on pot.)

 - THC can provoke “conceptual disorganization, fragmented thinking, suspiciousness, paranoid and grandiose delusions, and perceptual distortions,” though all are temporary, according to the report (and anyone who has lived through the ’70s).

-The WHO will likely do at least another review before making a final recommendation on cannabis’ status to the UN’s secretary-general, António Guterres.
+The WHO will likely do at least one more review before making a final recommendation on cannabis’s status to the UN’s secretary-general, António Guterres.